A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills): Reception

 AllMusic critic Stephen Thomas Erlewine called the album "a ragged, enthusiastic good time.
 Haggard, the Strangers, and the Playboys play their hearts out, breathing life into Wills warhorses... while bringing attention to lesser-known songs...
 The fact that Western swing re-established itself as a viable country genre after the release of A Tribute to the Best Damn Fiddle Player is a testament to the power and charm of this record."
-Music critic Robert Christgau wrote "Now that's the Merle I trust.
+Robert Christgau wrote, "Now that's the Merle I trust.
 His uncountrypolitan formal sense has always gone along with a reverence for history, and his subtle, surprisingly tranquil, yet passionate singing style - all that yodel and straining head voice—was made for Wills's pop-jazz-country amalgam."